 Google Search dominates global search with a market share of approximately 90%.
 However, alternative search engines offer many benefits, such as enhanced privacy, niche content and users, and new growth areas.

-Here is a list of alternative search engines.
+Here is a list of alternative search engines to Google.
 There are engines for media-specific searches, community-powered platforms, social search, encrypted search, and more.

 Search Engine Alternatives to Google

 Bing is the second largest search engine in the U.S. A recent upgrade of enhanced shopping features, including proactive price comparisons and a shop-the-look deals hub, has made Bing even more useful for consumers.
 Bing offers search for web pages, images, video, shopping, maps, and news.
 Brands can advertise through the Microsoft adCenter.

 Yahoo!
 Search is the third largest search engine in the U.S. The search is powered by Bing, and advertising is via the Microsoft adCenter.
 In addition to search, Yahoo! offers editorial content, including news, finance, and sports.

 Yandex is a Russia-based search engine platform that uses machine-learning in nearly all its services, including search-result rankings and serving online ads.
 Recent platform improvements include video timestamp responses to search queries, detailed quick answers to a greater number of queries, improved object recognition in real-time, and the ability to view a summary of customer feedback.
 Brands can serve ads through Yandex.Direct.

 Amazon is the world’s largest search engine for ecommerce products.
 A9, Amazon’s algorithm, runs the engine.
 Text, price, availability, selection, and sales history determine whether or not a product appears in a customer’s search results.

 DuckDuckGo is a search engine dedicated to safeguarding user privacy.
 It delivers the same search results to every user.
 Its mobile browser and desktop extension come with private search and seamless protection from trackers for all users.